Friday, March 20, 2026

 • Don't make any requested as many of the requested methods are untraceable.

-Report Social Security-related scams to the OIG at oig.ssa.gov.
-Report other government imposter scams to the FTC at reportfraud.ftc.gov.
+Report Social Security-related scams at oig.ssa.gov and report other government imposter scams to the FTC at reportfraud.ftc.gov.

-Spread the word by using #SlamTheScam on social media to raise awareness.
+Spread the word by using #SlamTheScam on social media to raise awareness and repost #SlamtheScam content on social media to help protect family and friends.

-In the past year, a fellow blogger posted about falling victim to a scam and other bloggers may recall the post.
-Not only was the incident unfortunate to read about, but showed that predators are more than willing to take advantage of others.
+In the past year, a fellow blogger posted about falling victim to a scam; other bloggers may recall the post.
+Not only was the incident unfortunate to read about, but showed that scammers are always willing to take advantage of others.

-Please be vigilant and caution others as well.
-While it may not be possible to entirely eliminate spams and scams, help prevent any from happening to yourself and others.
+While it's not possible to eliminate spams and scams entirely, there are ways to stop them from happening to yourself and others.